adamedx/autographps/docs/WALKTHROUGH.md

 ### Get started -- simple commands

 **AutoGraphPS** cmdlets allow you to explore the graph.
 Before using the cmdlets, you must establish a connection to the graph by signing in.
-If you have not already done this using `Connect-Graph`, that's ok -- any commands that need a connection will request one before communicating with the graph.
+If you have not already done this using `Connect-GraphApi`, that's ok -- any commands that need a connection will request one before communicating with the graph.
 After that, any subsequent commands will re-use that same connection, so you won't have to sign in again.

 Here's a really simple command you can execute -- if it asks you to sign-in, please do so: